The Early Childhood, Family and Community Education Programme

 Impact / Achievement

-- The programme has had a great influence on the educational system in the Palestine Autonomous Territories primarily because it specifically addresses the children’s learning needs through the involvement of the entire community.
+- The programme has had a great influence on the educational system in Palestine primarily because it specifically addresses the children’s learning needs through the involvement of the entire community.
 Many schools have also requested The Trust to involve their students in the programme.
 For example, during 2008, two new community schools in the Negev and two new groups in Jerusalem became involved in the programme.
 As a result, more than 544 Palestinian students have been directly trained since the inception of the programme while about 400 others have benefited ‘indirectly’ through their family networks with programme students.

 - The programme has led to noticeable improvements in the literacy skills (reading, writing, numeracy and language skills) of 75% of programme participants.
 In this context, one parent said, “I thought that my son has limited abilities and started to accept that, but today nothing brings more joy than seeing the school’s grades report.”
 Improved literacy abilities have enabled participants to gain self-esteem and confidence.